 Our office is located on one floor of an office block in London.
-The building benefits from new and efficient mechanical and electrical equipment which was installed in 2017 when the entire building was refurbished.
-Although most employees are currently working from home the company-specific measures that were already in place to reduce our carbon footprint remain the same and include the following:
+The building benefits from modern, efficient mechanical and electrical equipment which was installed in 2017 when the entire building was refurbished.
+Measures in place to reduce our carbon footprint include the following:

-- An annual carbon usage report to monitor our carbon emissions - A 'cycle to work' scheme to encourage employees to use low carbon transport.
+- An annual carbon usage report to monitor our carbon emissions. - A 'cycle to work' scheme to encourage employees to use low carbon transport.
 The vast majority of our employees use public transport or bicycles to commute to work. - A salary sacrifice scheme to encourage employees to lease or buy zero-emission vehicles. - Staff are encouraged to use public transport when attending meetings with external parties. - We regularly use video calling to avoid unnecessary travel and associated carbon emissions. - We encourage conservation of water and other resources. - No office waste goes to landfill.
 We recycle all paper and plastics and have a food and compostable bin in the office.
 General waste is incinerated. - The office has a well-equipped kitchen so the use of unnecessary single-use plastic can be avoided. - Internal documents are printed double-sided whenever possible to save paper and employees are encouraged to avoid unnecessary printing. - Energy-efficient and motion-activated LED lights are installed throughout the office. - The office has an open workspace layout, which requires fewer lights and other appliances than separate cubicles. - Staff are encouraged to switch off computers and other electronic devices overnight. - Electronics are usually re-used or recycled.